Squaring the Circle, 1987/2010

 1940 born in Berlin

-Timm Ulrichs lives and works in Hannover, Münster and Berlin
+Lives and works in Hanover, Münster and Berlin